anuket-project/anuket-specifications/doc/tech/approach.md

 <a name="5.1"></a>
 ## 5.1 Networking and Fabric Approach

-> _**Editor's Note:** The purpose in the subsections is to provide initial high-level content related to networking across CNTT, so as to provide general direction and help coordinate current independent networking development activities, as well as to satisfy the networking MVP deliverables for the Baldy release.
-The following content addresses the overall CNTT networking solution, and it is anticipated this content will be expanded and be relocated where appropriate._

-The basic approach to producing the initial deliverables is to:
-A) Summarize the overall CNTT Networking Scope
-B) Document the initial Strategy and Principles
-C) Document the basic terms
-D) Provide a base Networking Reference Model within the Cloud Infrastructure context

-In parallel with this Networking Strategy work, the RI team is implementing networking for use today in labs and by RC.
-As RI has to deliver a working network at the same time the initial networking strategy and specifications are to be delivered, it is not expected nor mandated RI networking be conformant in the immediate future.
-However, the RI will need to be compatible, meaning, it delivers the network connectivity required by the RA and by RC, even if it does not implement the APIs, topology, encapsulation, etc., that will ultimately be specified herein.

-The networking within a cloud infrastructure, fabric or otherwise, is an area where there is significant variability across implementations.
+The networking within a cloud infrastructure, is an area where there is significant variability across implementations.
 Leaf-Spine topology is well established, however, after topology there are countless decisions an Operator needs to make.
 Differences arise from many aspects, for example, is the solution layer-2 or layer-3; is the routing static or dynamic; what mechanism is used for encapsulation; what mechanism is used for isolation; does it support SR-IOV; does it support DPDK; does it employ SmartNICs; does it employ distributed control or a centralized control driving a programmable fabric; and the list continues.
 The multitude of permutations enable cloud infrastructure architects (Operators and Suppliers) to design (or procure) a fabric/networking solution that's optimized for their needs, whether their needs are minimal, very extensive or somewhere in between.

 We need a strategy that affords Operators the performance, flexibility, availability, maintainability and scalability their business requires, yet doesn't require OPNFV to design, manage and test prohibitive numbers of networking solutions.

-**Some points for CNTT to consider when contemplating recommendations:**
-   > * Despite large variances in implementation, the spectrum of networking capabilities ultimately delivered to Workloads is comparatively narrow
-   > * Standard CNTT methodology (i.e. normalize interfaces, APIs, capabilities and behaviors at the reference points) applies well to networking, helping mitigate the need to be overly prescriptive about implementation
-   > * CNTT/OPNFV MUST provide a functional networking solution for the RI, and in support of RC
-   > * CNTT/OPNFV potentially does NOT have to provide a production networking solution for RI
-   > * CNTT/OPNFV is NOT planning to provide a production compute solution for RI

 <a name="5.1.1"></a>
 ### 5.1.1 Networking Scope